College of Arts and Sciences

-Major, Bachelor of Arts (36 hours) - minor required - Fall 2018 course requirements
+Major, Bachelor of Arts (36 hours) - minor required - Spring 2019 course requirements

 The Asian Studies program offers an interdisciplinary curriculum of studies on Asia.
 Students complete a minimum of 36 credit hours from the list of the core courses and the elective courses.

 Alternative courses may be approved by the program advisor.
 Students must fulfill the foreign language requirement by completing Chinese or Japanese at the 2020 level or demonstrate competency in one Asian language.
 This may be done by completing intensive Asian language and culture courses through student exchange programs in Asia.
 The students who wish to enter non-teaching careers are encouraged to develop a second major or minor in history, political science, economics, geography, etc. Dual degrees can also be pursued in the areas of comparative education, ethnomusicology, international business, etc.

 Asian Studies minor aims to familiarize students with Asia and to acquire cultural skills relevant for students' professional endeavors.
 Students will also gain Asian languages skills and have an opportunity to study abroad in Japan, China, and Korea.

 Students will complete 21 hours of course work.
 (6 credit hours of core courses, 6 credit hours of Asian languaes courses, and 9 hours of elective courses)